sherif2004/Dimensionality-Reduction/README.md

-Great!
-Here's a polished and professional `README.md` you can use for your GitHub repository:

----

 # 📉 Dimensionality Reduction for Data Visualization Using Nature-Inspired Algorithms

 This project provides an interactive GUI-based system to **visualize high-dimensional data** using a variety of **traditional and nature-inspired dimensionality reduction algorithms**.
 It supports reproducibility testing, algorithm comparisons, and metric-based evaluation.